4 Tips For Mastering Your Master Parts List

 Master parts list definition

-The master parts list is more than a list of uniquely numbered and named parts.
-It encompasses all you need to know to order, build, receive, and qualify your parts — drawings, specifications, the approved manufacturers list (AML) and the approved vendors list (AVL).
+The master parts list (or item master) is more than a list of uniquely numbered and named parts.
+It encompasses everything you need to know to order, build, receive, and qualify your parts — drawings, specifications, the approved manufacturers list (AML), and the approved vendors list (AVL).
+Check out our Item Master PDF/Excel templates to learn more.

 As this information is gathered and put in the centralized, revision-controlled master parts list, many different departments within a company will have a common reference point for part information.